 Whether you are graduating from a community college, or looking to start over at a 4-year university, Worcester State has something for you.
-With over 80 majors and our signature MajorPlus program, we can help you build on what you’ve already accomplished and get the most out of your college education.
+With over 80 majors and the University’s signature MajorPlus program, an education at Worcester State will help you build on what you have already accomplished and get the most out of your college experience.

 Each year, approximately 450 undergraduate transfer students enter Worcester State and become part of the dynamic and supportive campus community.
-We welcome students from across the city and around the region and help them realize their full potential both in, and out, of the classroom.
-Let us help you get started on your Worcester State journey today.
+Worcester State welcomes students from across the city and around the region and helps them realize their full potential both in, and out, of the classroom.
+The Transfer Center is here to help you get started on your Worcester State journey today.

 MassTransfer applicants can complete and submit an online Worcester State University Application for Undergraduate Admission via the MassTransfer website.
 MassTransfer applicants should follow all Worcester State transfer admission deadlines, including any deadline extensions as they occur.